rocksteady08/google-sheets-bin-codes/README.md

 1. Open **Google Sheets** and go to **Extensions > Apps Script.**
 2. In the Apps Script editor, replace the default code with the code from main.js
+3. Replace the placeholder YOUR_API_KEY in the script with your actual API key
-3. Save your project and use the custom function in your sheet.
+4. Save your project and use the custom function in your sheet.